-The University's Research and Development Plan 2015-2017 (PDF, 4640.61 KB) (opens in a new window) identifies impact as one of three essential criteria for the achievement of the University's vision for engaged research.
+The University's Research and Innovation Plan 2018-2020 (PDF, 4640.61 KB) (opens in a new window) identifies impact as one of three essential criteria for the achievement of the University's vision for engaged research.
 A strategic decision has therefore been taken to implement Easy Access IP (EAIP) as the preferred model for the commercialisation of IP at Western Sydney University.
 EAIP principles and tools will serve as a mechanism to increase the breadth and depth of mutually-beneficial industry partnerships and more effective transfer of University knowledge for public benefit.

 What is Easy Access IP?